 The Foundation is a non-profit corporation and is considered to be a related party to the District.
 The Foundation reports under Financial Accounting Standards Board (FASB) standards, including ASC Topic 958, Financial Reporting for Not-for-Profit Organizations.
 As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition criteria and presentation features.
 No modifications have been made to the Foundation's statements in the College's financial reporting entity for those differences.
 The District's board of trustees approves nominations to the Foundation's board of directors, but the District's accountability does not extend beyond approval of board members.
-The District is not financially accountable for the Foundation, the majority of resources or income thereon, which the Foundation holds and invests, is restricted to the activities of the District by the donors.
+The District is not financially accountable for the Foundation.
+Although the District does not control the timing or amount of receipts from the Foundation, the majority of resources or income thereon, which the Foundation holds and invests, is restricted to the activities of the District by the donors.
 As these restricted resources can only be used by, or for the benefit of, the District, the Foundation is considered a component unit of the College and is discretely presented in the College's financial statements.
-During the years ended June 30, 2023 and 2022, direct contributions received from the Foundation were not material.
+During the years ended June 30, 2024 and 2023, direct contributions received from the Foundation were not material.
 The Foundation has a June 30 fiscal year end.